 Bronze weld puddle ‘rivets’ are added individually, which brings an additional color to the piece.
-While this weld technique is beautiful, care needs to be taken not to use bronze on the structural elements, since it is not as durable as the ERS-80 steel wire typically used.
+While this weld technique is beautiful, care needs to be taken not to use bronze on the structural elements, since it is not as durable as the ERS-80 steel wire and 308 stainless typically used.

 Each Astrobot gets a unique name chosen from a baby-naming book.
 The date and serial number is written next to the name in the book, as well as added into a spreadsheet.
 For this particular lady, I chose the name Rylee.

 A boilerplate made from copper sheet is stamped by hand with letter and number punches.